If you’re reading this, you probably already know that QR Codes are a simple and efficient physical-to-digital gateway.

 Step 2: Create new property.

-On the other hand, for tracking just a single QR Code, you must enter the entire URL like https://qrcodes.pro/xyz without the custom domain feature or https://qr.yourcompanyname/campaignxyz in case you have the custom domain/URL functionality.
+On the other hand, for tracking just a SINGLE QR Code, you must enter the entire URL.
+Again this can be separated into two different buckets depending upon whether you have the custom domain feature.

 Step 4: Copy the GA tracking ID.